 #20: “The Party’s Over”

 Grumpy Mr. Roper sabotages the trio’s party, causing Mrs. Roper to get so mad she leaves him.

 There are many other more memorable (and effective) “Three’s Company” episodes featuring a grumpy Mr. Roper and Mrs. Roper reacting to his curmudgeon ways.

 “Oh my God, I think he swallowed my earring.” – Mrs. Roper, fighting off Stanley’s best friend Jerry.

 Stubborn Mr. Roper won’t forgive his best friend Jerry until he comes crawling back to him apologizing, which is literally what Jerry ends up doing in this amusing episode.

 This “Three’s Company” episode also includes yet another misunderstanding — this time the trio thinks Mrs. Roper is having an affair with Jerry.

-One great, memorable sight gag: Mr. Roper seeing Mrs. Roper’s head appear through the shower curtains that are behind him while he’s looking in the bathroom mirror.
+One great, hilarious sight gag: Mr. Roper sees Mrs. Roper’s head appear through the shower curtains that are behind him while he’s looking in the bathroom mirror.